3rch0m41/GateWatch/README.md

 # GateWatch

 Simple Port Scanner in Python.
 Which the sockets tries to create a connection with the host, if the connection is successfull the port is open, otherwise is closed.
+Gate Watch also implements threads usage in order to increse the speed of the execution of the various connection tentatives.

 The Gate Watch has a menu function: